Type to search

 ✔️ Easily replicates mid and high-end tones

-✔️ Strong build
+✔️ Strong form factor

 ✖️ Expensive